TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _Why ArgoCD?_

-👉 Brilliant "declarative, GitOps Tool."
+👉 A Brilliant "declarative, GitOps CD Tool."

 </br>

 So, that's something I like....
-ArgoCD automatically checks for differences between your current state of K8s cluster and what's in the manifest files, means that my changes are **automatically deployed** and reflected in the live environment, as soon as they're pushed.
+So, what Argo does is , it **automatically reconciles differences** between the cluster's current state and what's in the manifest files, means that my changes are automatically **deployed and reflected in the live environment, as soon as they're pushed.**
 </br>

 >  **Every change's versioned**, just in case changes don't go as planned, you can always **rollback to a previous state**